itsLeonnnnn/MysticRealms/README.md

 2. In this game, you will assume the role of a courageous player and embark on an epic adventure.
 Your decisions and actions will shape the outcome of the game, so choose wisely and brace yourself for an unforgettable experience!

-3. As the game begins,you will be greeted with a welcome word, that welcome the  to this game.
+3. As the game begins, you will be greeted with a welcome word, that welcomes the  to this game.
 The player will get to choose 4 options.

        a.
 "Start Game": Begin a new game.
        b.
 "Load Previous Progress": Resume the game from where you left off.